Silence: 'good' reasons not to speak out...until you can.

 You get the picture.

 6. Expect to be blamed for the abuse.
 So many victims have been made to believe their abuse was self-inflicted or deserved.
-This is a real phenomenon..
+This is a real phenomenon.
+You will be asked, why you didn't speak up sooner, why didn't you get help, why did you let things get so bad -you must have wanted it.
+And, that person was never abusive to anyone before you came into their life, obviously you are responsible!

 7. I have left it too late!
 Time limits are placed on reporting abuse.
 It can take years for a person to recover enough to dare to open up the wounds again.
-When people ask, “Why did it take you so long to report this?” the implication is that the survivor was fine with what happened to them, and now they have suddenly decided to cause trouble..
+When people ask, “Why did it take you so long to report this?” the implication is that the survivor was fine with what happened to them, and now they have suddenly decided to cause trouble.
+Or, it is a sick fantasy and if you insist that it is true, you need therapy.

 8. I am scared of the response.
+You speak out and no one says anything to you.
+Friends ignore it as if they hadn't heard.
 The silence of others is unspeakably painful.
 Friends and family, colleagues will abandon the victim.
-Expect anger as well, your account will be called betrayal.
-Facts are drowned out by emotion.
+Expect anger as well, your account will be called a betrayal - 'how could you say something like that about someone!' - Facts are drowned out by emotion.

 10. Potential condemnation for going public.
 Usually victims only go public when other ways to appeal are blocked.
 Nevertheless, this way of speaking out is often seen as cowardly and an attempt to get public support for something that 'wasn't that much of a deal'...